South Wales Borderers: Regular Army

+A detachment of the 36th Sikhs along with the 2nd Battalion, South Wales Borderers, sent to assist the Japanese in capturing Germany's naval base at Tsingtao (Qingdao) in China, 1914.

 The 1st Battalion landed at Le Havre as part of the 3rd Brigade in the 1st Division with the British Expeditionary Force in August 1914 for service on the Western Front.

 The 2nd Battalion landed at Laoshan Bay for operations against the German territory of Tsingtao in September 1914 and saw action at the Siege of Tsingtao in October 1914.
 After returning home in January 1915, the 2nd Battalion landed at Cape Helles as part of the 87th Brigade in the 29th Division in April 1915; it was evacuated from Gallipoli in January 1916 and then landed at Marseille in March 1916 for service on the Western Front.

 Special Reserve

 The 3rd (Reserve) Battalion served at Pembroke Dock and later at Hightown, near Liverpool in home defence while supplying thousands of reinforcements for the regular battalions overseas.

 Territorial Force

 The 1/1st Brecknockshire Battalion sailed to India attached to the 44th (Home Counties) Division in October 1914.
 After arriving at Bombay in December it immediately moved to Aden.
 After seeing action at the Battle of Lahej in July 1915 it returned to Bombay.
-It remained in garrison at Mhow until October 1919, supplying reinforcement drafts to the 4th (Service) Bn, SWB, in Mesopotamia and to the units involved in the Third Anglo-Afghan War.
+It remained in garrison at Mhow until October 1919, supplying reinforcement drafts to the 4th (Service) Battalion, SWB, in Mesopotamia and to the units involved in the Third Anglo-Afghan War.

-2/1st and 3/1st Brecknockshire Battalions were formed in September 1914 and April 1915 respectively to provide TF reinforcements.
+The 2/1st and 3/1st Brecknockshire battalions were formed in September 1914 and April 1915 respectively to provide TF reinforcements.
 Both were absorbed into other Welsh reserve units as the war progressed.